 Stepparent adoption is one of Colorado’s most common forms of adoption.
-Because stepparent adoption is often considered the best, most secure situation for a child who has a parent/child relationship with the stepparent, Colorado courts may simplify the requirements inherent in other forms of adoption.
+Because Colorado stepparent adoption is often considered the best, most secure situation for a child who has a parental relationship with the stepparent, courts may simplify the requirements inherent in other forms of adoption.

 - Have been a Colorado resident for at least six months